© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Twr Pen-cyrn round cairns is a scheduled monument protected by Cadw under reference BR359.
 View the official record →

-Twr Pen-cyrn is a round cairn located in Breconshire, Wales, dating to the Neolithic or Bronze Age period.
+Twr Pen-cyrn is a prehistoric round cairn located in Breconshire, Wales, and represents a Bronze Age funerary monument of archaeological significance.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR359.

 Twr Pen-cyrn round cairns dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Twr Pen-cyrn round cairns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR359.